 Does it matter where my deposit comes from?

-International money laundering laws mean that there will be audit requirements if you are transferring large sums into the UK for the purchase of property.
+Yes, the source of your deposit matters.
+International money laundering laws mean that there will be audit requirements if you are transferring large sums into the UK for the purchase of a property.

 You will usually need to conduct your money transfers through a traceable UK banking account which can be directly associated with you.